Eleps25/M-recepty/README.md

-My App for storing favourite recipes or recipes to try and basic information about them.
+My App for storing favourite recipes or recipes to try with basic information about them.

 WEB: https://m-recepty.netlify.app